Terms and Conditions

 Section 5.
 Communicating with Us

-The best way to communicate with us is via email: firstname.lastname@example.org if you have an immediate concern, Jess, our CSA Manager, can be reached at 413 695 8411.
+The best way to communicate with us is via email at email@example.com.
+If you have an immediate concern, please contact Kristen, our CSA Manager, at 413-695-5246.
 We will do our best to respond as soon as possible, but please understand that we spend most of our time in the field growing your food and not at our desk.
 Please contact us with any news of the following: changes to your postal or email address, changes to your drop-site location, problems with your drop-site, or dissatisfaction with your share.

 We will communicate with you by email.
 When you sign up, you will be added to our distribution list.
+Every week, we will email a newsletter giving you information about what will be in your share that week, recipe ideas, and other farm related news.
 Please read your weekly email from us.
 We depend on being able to communicate important information such as necessary changes to your distribution schedule or to our farm events.
-Every week, we will email a newsletter giving you information about the crops available that week, recipe ideas, and other farm related news.
+We also have the option for you to sign up to receive text messages regarding important information about the CSA, such as schedule changes and reminders.
+Sign up to receive text messages about the Warner Farm CSA here.

 - I understand that I am making a financial commitment to receive a weekly supply of fresh, local produce from mid June through October.